 - An ability to track and document daily progress and activities

-- Knowledge of safety codes and regulations and an ability to follow them
+- Knowledge of safety codes, regulations, and a willingness to follow them

 - Experience with both HVAC, welding, and mechanical building systems